 Students are required to complete a minimum of 33 graduate credits, including four core courses, two concentration courses, and three electives.
 An immersion internship is also required, and this experience refines technical proficiency, develops professional confidence, and bridges the gap between the University and the professional world.

 A significant number of students enrolled in museum studies pursue concurrent or sequential degrees at Syracuse University.
-Common degrees sought include a certificate of advanced study in cultural heritage preservation, a master of arts in art history, and a master of science in library and information science.
+Common degrees sought include a master of arts in art history, and a master of science in library and information science.
 For prospective students, a separate application for each of these programs must be completed, and admittance into one program does not guarantee admission to the other.
 Students follow the general curricula for both programs and earn separate degrees.
 For current students that are already enrolled in a graduate program at Syracuse University, an internal application form must be submitted.

 Below are the general program requirements for museum studies.
 Refer to Syracuse University’s graduate course catalog for more information about this curriculum and our courses.